 Expenses incurred: This represents all technical expenses incurred by the Company during the year, on accrual basis.
-There is no significant difference compared to previous year.
+Key reason for the observed movement (decrease) in the underwriting performance are the slightly higher expenses, due to a longer runoff period.

 Geographical areas